Master Your Digital Photography Skills

 Food > A delicious box lunch from the Vanilla Bean Restaurant is included as part of the workshop.
 Click here to view our current Vanilla Bean menu.
 Substitutions for special dietary needs are available by request.

 Sunday Classroom Session > Sunday morning’s classroom session will cover important concepts and techniques for organizing, cataloguing, editing, and finishing your photographs using Adobe Lightroom and Photoshop.
-We recommend that you bring a laptop with Lightroom and Photoshop applications installed to make the most of this session.
+We recommend that you bring a laptop with Lightroom and Photoshop desktop applications installed to make the most of this session.
 However, a computer is not required.
 William will share his workflow processes and provide your with crucial photo finishing techniques to make the most of your images.

 Image Print > Each participant will receive a 12″ x 18″ print as part of the workshop.
 Images will be printed and mailed to each individual after the workshop.

 Cancelation Policy: You will receive a full refund if your tickets are cancelled more than 14 days ahead if time.
 There is a 50% refund if cancelled between 14 and 7 days before the workshop.
 There is no refund if you cancel with fewer than 7 days before the workshop.
 However, if we are able to fill your spot from our waiting list, you will receive a full refund.